pivotal-mea-pa/qnb-workshop/bosh/demos/boshlite/create-and-upload-cloud-config.en.md

             vm_type: default
             network: default

-1. Change the value of the `subnetwork_name: <YOUR_GCP-SUBNET-NAME>` and `network_name: <YOUR-GCP-NETWORK-NAME>` tags to your GCP subnet and GCP network name provided earlier

 ## Part 2: Understanding the Cloud Config

 When deploying services we have to define the following:

   1. `azs` or availability zones allow us to provide high availability to our services deployed with BOSH.
-Here we create 2 zones, z1, and z2.
+Here we create 3 zones, z1, z2, and z3.

   1. `vm_types` allow us to t-shirt size the vms that make up our services deployed with BOSH.
+In public clouds, we would list the machine type, see Reference section below.

   1. `disk_types` describe what type disks can be attached as a persistent disk to the vms that make up our services deployed with BOSH.
 In this case we create a 3GB disk.